andreweggleston/.dotfiles/README.md

 If you don't have `just` installed but do have nix, run `nix develop` to open a bootstrap shell environment.

 ## TODOS
+### drew-pc/macbook-nixos:
+* Remove albert as a dependency--it takes a long time to compile when version changes on the arm macbook, and there are simpler alternatives available (rofi/wofi)

 ### Router:
 * DHCP/DNS High-Availability
 * remote builds: